 This means we need to add three things:

-Click on the multiple choice question (the blank question displayed in the image above) and fill out the Display Text and Question ID:
+Click on the question ("question4" in the image above) and fill out the Question ID and Label Text:

-However, we also need to add choices to the question.
-Select 'Add Choice' button and you will see something similar to what you have seen for other questions.
-By default, there are no choices, so let's press the button twice to add two:
+However, we also need to change the names of the choices.
+Click on one of them and you will see something similar to what you have seen for other questions:

-The Choice Value is similar to the Question ID - this is how the data will be coded; the Display Text is the text that the user will see.
+The Answer Value is similar to the Question ID - this is how the data will be coded; the Label is the text that the user will see.